Eesti keeles

 1. a valid travel document which is issued within previous 10 years, contains at least two blank pages for visas and is valid at least 3 months after the expiration date of the visa;

-2. a filled in and signed application form.
+2. a pre-filled and signed online application form.
 In case several persons (minors or a spouse) are covered by the same travel document, individual application forms must be filled in and signed by the persons concerned, in case of minors signed by the parental authority or the legal guardian.
 A minor at least 15 years old may lodge and sign a visa application personally;

 • documents indicating the purpose of journey;